“Each and every one of us is an artist, by virtue of being painters of light with our movement, thoughts and energetic imaginings.”

 I

-t was through Light Painting that I was invited to become an Adjunct Professor of Photography at Farmingdale State College (SUNY), as well as lead workshops and immersive Light Painting demonstrations.
-View the Events page for examples.
+t was through Light Painting that I was invited to become an Adjunct Professor of Photography at Farmingdale State College (SUNY), as well as lead workshops and immersive Light Painting demonstrations in recent years.

 In 2023-2024, and again for 2024-2025, I was accepted into the Patchogue Arts Council PEACE (Partners in Education, Arts, & Community Empowerment) Project which is funded by the US Department of Education and partners with Eastern Suffolk BOCES in order to bring educators, artists and cultural partners together to foster college- and career-readiness, civic engagement, DEI and social-emotional learning through the arts.